 The IES Abroad Rabat Center is located within easy walking distance of the Medina and is just steps away from the Mausoleum and Hassan II Tower.
 Features include:

-Oussama El AddouliIES Abroad Director
+Oussama El AddouliIES Abroad Center Director

 Prior to his work as director of the Rabat program, Mr. El Addouli was the Director and co-founder of the International Arabic Institute in Meknes.
-He also was the Program and Outreach Director at the Moroccan American Commission for Educational and Cultural Exchange (Fulbright Commission) in Rabat.
+He was also the Program and Outreach Director at the Moroccan American Commission for Educational and Cultural Exchange (Fulbright Commission) in Rabat.
 Mr. El Addouli is a former Fulbright Visiting Scholar at the University of New England in Maine.
 He held teaching, coordinating and training positions at different institutions in Morocco, the U.S and Europe namely Al-Akhawayn University in Ifrane, the International School of Bologna in Italy, and QWL in Rabat.
 He first studied Social Entrepreneurship and Philanthropy at the University of Bologna in Italy and then participated in a four partner university program to obtain two masters in Global Studies and International Relations from the Universities of Leipzig in Germany, the London School of Economics in the UK, the University of Vienna in Austria, and the University of Wroclaw in Poland.
 Mr. El Addouli's interests span the fields of TAFL, Educational Curriculum Development and Design, Global Studies, Educational Governance, Civil Society and Democracy, Cultural Studies, and International Law.
 He has translated books and written and published articles and book reviews on transformational Education, issues on North African Politics and other related subjects.
 Mr. El Addouli holds a strong cosmopolitan outlook as he has studied, visited, lived in and was trained in more than twenty foreign countries.

 IES Abroad Staff